-1. Your mileage is more than 200 average DAILY miles and the administrative time involved in renting an Enterprise vehicle is not feasible. ( Attach the cost comparison, and then hand write the other cost factors associated with renting the car on that print out.
+1. Your mileage is more than 200 average DAILY miles and the administrative time involved in renting a vehicle is not feasible.
+(Attach the cost comparison, and then hand write the other cost factors associated with renting the car on that print out.
 Include any statements that prove renting the car is a more expensive option than getting the higher reimbursement rate for taking your personal car.
 Make sure the explanation has signature of the President or his designee appropriate to your department.)
 If these things (cost comparison with explanation and signature) are not attached to the Travel Reimbursement Request Form, the lower rate will be paid.

 2. You work in the Warsaw office.

 The third box will calculate at $.246/mile.

 Check the third box if average daily mileage was over 200 miles AND you chose to drive your personal vehicle without completing the cost comparison printout showing the cost analysis of using a personal vehicle compared to renting a car.